2022 Natural Resources Conservation Degree Guide

 Internships and summer jobs in parks or with conservationists are valuable when pursuing a career in Natural Resource Conservation.
 These provide you with experience within the field before beginning your own career.
 Employers prefer graduates with a degree from a program that is accredited by the Society of American Foresters (SAF).

-A high school diploma or equivalent is typically required for most conservation degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
+New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 Once you obtain your degree, additional conservation certifications required to pursue a career in this field.

 Types of Natural Resources Conservation Degrees